pintamonas4575/RL-model-The-Simpsons/README.md

 3. Automated scratching
 4. Obtain percentage of scratched surface
 5. Animate/Warn when a symbol is fully discovered
+6. Esthetic look of window
-6. RL model for scratching
+7. RL model for scratching
    1. Step 1
    2. Step 2
    3. Step 3

-RECORDAR: Sustituir rectángulo gris por imagen.
-RECORDAR: Cambiar fondo de ventana a otro color.
+REMAINDER: Replace gray rectangle with image, if possible.
+REMAINDER: Change window background to another color or image.

 # Model´s objective
 Obtain the less scrathced surface as possible, obviously showing the three symbols.
 There aren´t any rewards for same symbols.